strackzdesign/myTODO/README.md

 # [ Install ] #

-- You just need to download the website and run it, the storage will be created in your localStorage.
+- You just need to download the website and run it, the data will be created/stored in your localStorage.
 - Good Luck !!

 # [ myInfo ] #